booz-allen-hamilton/agile-playbook/plays/5_Measurement.md

 ### Practice - For the near term (e.g a sprint)

 The most essential element for sprint planning is a groomed, prioritized backlog.
 This backlog will serve as the guide for work to be discuss and agreed upon during sprint planning.
 A groomed backlog does not mean there are exhaustive details around the user stories.
-These details will emerge in  in the sprint plannning meeting as well as enoug understand to start the sprint and elborate more during execution.
+These details will emerge in  in the sprint planning meeting as well as enough understand to start the sprint and elaborate more during execution.
 These discussions could lead to changes in the initial estimates the team may have developed when reviewing the backlog in preparation for the meeting.

 Once there is clarity around the user stories, they are broken into tasks to complete the user story within the sprint timebox (whatever has been agreed upon at team chartering).
 Once again, the act of planning the execution of the user story brings a deeper level of understanding to the team.
-An additional benefit of composing tasks, is re-examing the user story and determinging if it is truly one or many user stories.
+An additional benefit of composing tasks, is re-examining the user story and determining if it is truly one or many user stories.

-The estimating exercise will inform the sprint plannig process as to what work can be accepted into the sprint.
+The estimating exercise will inform the sprint planning process as to what work can be accepted into the sprint.
 As a team work is accepted that is well understood and ready to be estimated, then the team will determine what will fit into the sprint timebox based on previous velocity (story points) or days in the sprint (ideal days).
-The measurement of progress in the sprint is captured in a burndown chart and the kanban boards provides more granual information on user story status (blockers and journey toward completion).
+The measurement of progress in the sprint is captured in a burndown chart and the Kanban boards provides more granular information on user story status (blockers and journey toward completion).

 The **Burndown Chart**, illustrated in **Figure 10**, is a popular technique for communicating progress of the project’s Agile-based plan in relation to Sprint planning processes.
 Project teams may estimate activities and track progress based on the number of effort hours planned to develop and unit test the functionality of a feature in a given Sprint.
 Key factors to note:
 * “Actual Hours Remaining” is driven by the project’s definition of “Done” developed for each User Story.